shohan-ch/laravel-8-crud/README.md

 ##    Laravel CRUD App

-This is a laravel 8 crud app with a bunch of validations.
+This is aaa laravel 8 crud app with a bunch of validations.
 This repository is all about product CRUD and laravel jetstream.

 ##  How to install and run on your local system